MaksymBaturinskyi/todo-app-react/README.md

 6. Open your browser to http://localhost:3000 to view the app.

 ## Technologies
-ReactJS
-HTML
+- React with Typescript
-CSS
+- CSS library: Bulma

-Contributing
+## Contributing
 If you wish to contribute to the project, please fork the repository and make the necessary changes.
-Then, create a pull request and it will be reviewed by the maintainer.
+Then, create a pull request and it will be reviewed by  me.